dweber019/backstage-plugins/plugins/missing-entity-backend/README.md

 If you want this process to also refresh the data you can do so by adding the `age`.

 It's recommended that if you choose to use this configuration to set it to 3 to update stale data.

+## Limitations

+### Relation limit

+Currently, we only process the first 1000 relation per entity.